top of page

 Faithfulness

 We have all experienced downturns that have seemed unfair.
-When we are faithful we often think God will protect us and save us from all the bad in this world.
+When we are faithful, we often think God will protect us and save us from all the bad in this world.
 God's plans are more complex.
 God works things out in His time and in His way, not ours.

 But back to Joseph.
 Joseph's entire life was one of great pain and great success.
 Sold into slavery by his own brothers, God worked in ways that Joseph could not imagine.
 Do we see God at work in our lives?
 Do we see the good that has come from tragedy?
+Perhaps we will never understand the heartache we have endured but we trust God that in some way good will come from it.

-We are not told that Joseph cried and complained to God about his unfair circumstances.
+While Joseph was in jail we are told that the Lord showed him mercy and gave him favor.
+Because the Lord was with Joseph everything he did in prison prospered, so the prison keeper put him in charge (Genesis 39:21-23).
+Scripture says to do all things without complaining , and we are never told that Joseph complained about his unfair circumstances.
 What we are told is that "the Lord was with Joseph".
 God supernaturally intervened in Joseph's circumstances to benefit Joseph and his people.

-In Genesis 50:20 Joseph tells his brothers,
+In Genesis 50:20, Joseph tells his brothers,

 "But as for you, you meant evil against me; but God meant it for good, in order to bring it about as it is this day, to save many people alive."